javiigf/Synthetic-Datasets-for-3D-Segmentation/README.md

 - Basic validation metrics for monitoring convergence trends.

+## train_GAN.txt

+This file contains the **CycleGAN training configuration** and **key hyperparameters** used during the proof-of-concept run.
+It includes network settings, optimizer parameters, learning rates, and dataset paths necessary to reproduce the experiment.
+Together with the *log_GAN.txt*, it provides full transparency of the training process and ensures reproducibility of the generative framework setup.

 ## Data and Integration

 - Synthetic and segmentation models were trained and evaluated using the **BiaPy** framework.